-CSU IP participants are expected to be officially enrolled at their overseas study center in a minimum of 15 units each semester, which is a CSU IP requirement.
-In unique cases, a student may have compelling reasons for requesting to enroll in a course at their home CSU campus while taking the required units abroad.
-In these cases, students must seek approval to enroll in the campus course from the International (Study Abroad) Office at their home CSU campus, who will facilitate the request.
-Students should make their requests several months prior to studying abroad unless instructed otherwise.
+In unique cases, a student may have compelling reasons for requesting to enroll in an online CSU course while taking the required units abroad.
+CSU IP discourages this option since the purpose of studying abroad is to successfully engage in full time studies at their study centers; however, CSU IP recognizes that some exceptional cases may arise.
+In such cases, students must seek approval to enroll in the CSU course from the International (Study Abroad) Office at their home CSU campus, who will facilitate approved requests.
+Students should make their requests to their International/Study Abroad Office at their home campus several months prior to studying abroad unless instructed otherwise.
 If the request is approved, the following will apply:

-- The IP Coordinator at the International (Study Abroad) Office at the student's home CSU campus will coordinate course registration and instruct the student on how to register for the course. - The student must maintain the enrollment of a minimum of 15 units each semester at his/her overseas study center (unless stated otherwise). - Financial aid recipients are responsible for checking that enrollment in total units while abroad is permitted as per financial aid regulations and how these units may affect future financial aid awards.
+- The IP Coordinator at the International/(Study Abroad Office at the student's home CSU campus will coordinate course registration and instruct the student on how to register for the course, - The student must maintain the enrollment of a minimum of 15 units each semester at their overseas study center (unless stated otherwise), and - Financial aid recipients are responsible for checking that enrollment in total units while abroad is permitted as per financial aid regulations and how these units may affect future financial aid awards.